openface/onset-metaobjects/README.md

 Max number of these player can carry at once.

 #### attachment (table)
 How to attach object to the player when equipped or used.
-These parameters are identical to those in the [docs](https://dev.playonset.com/wiki/SetObjectAttached).
+These parameters are similar to those in [SetObjectAttached](https://dev.playonset.com/wiki/SetObjectAttached).

 ```
 attachment = {